Common Name

 Range

 Continental coast from New Jersey to S. Brazil, including the Gulf of Mexico.
-Also the Bahamas but not the balance of the Caribbean islands.
+Reported from the Caribbean but this is likely based on an undescribed species.

 References